 The Qualified Admissions Rules and Regulations may be found here.

-The Kansas Scholars Scholarship is designed to assist financially needy students in the top 20-40% of Kansas high school graduates who are designated as state scholars during the senior year of high school.
+The Kansas State Scholarship is designed to assist financially needy students in the top 20-40% of Kansas high school graduates who are designated as state scholars during the senior year of high school.
 Completion of the Kansas Scholars Curriculum is one component of the scholarship requirements.